cuvva/cuvva-public-go/lib/experian/icache/README.md

 Experian's "iCache" system provides access to more personal financial data than any one company should hold(!), which is very good for risk rating etc.

-Authenticated using their "WASP" system - see the wasp lib for that.
+Authenticated using their "WASP" system - see the wasp package for that.

 ## Usage